- The Washington Times - Friday, February 13, 2026

 “The applications and interest in this program have been overwhelming and confirm what we’ve known all along: Texas parents want more choice and more control over their child’s education,” Gov. Greg Abbott’s office said in a statement.

 K-12 schools shouldn’t be a political battleground, but leftists can’t control themselves.
-That’s why Mr. Abbott appointed an inspector general earlier this month to resolve educator misconduct.
-Presumably, the first item on Levi Fuller’s agenda will be handling the way some progressive instructors have coerced students into walking out during class to march in anti-ICE protests.
+That’s why Mr. Abbott, earlier this month, appointed an inspector general dedicated to resolving educator misconduct.
+Presumably, the first item on Levi Fuller’s agenda will be handling the way some liberal instructors have coerced students into walking out during class to march in protest of U.S. Immigration and Customs Enforcement.

 “Allowing students to leave campus during the school day without prior notice to parents or the opportunity for parents to opt in or out is a clear violation of parental rights and undermines the trust families place in their schools,” three state Board of Education members wrote in a complaint.

 Mr. Abbott and his counterpart, Florida Gov. Ron DeSantis, have heard the grievances.
-By siding with moms and dads, they’re growing.
+By siding with moms and dads, they are growing.
 Leaders who listen only to unions are losing their economic and political relevance.

 Copyright © 2026 The Washington Times, LLC.
 Click here for reprint permission.